World Hunger Facts & Statistics

 - Stunting, one of the main side effects of malnourishment for children, is on the decline: Between 2012 and 2017, the number of stunted children decreased from 165.2 million to 150.8 million.

 - Conflict, climate, and corruption are the top causes of world hunger — see more below.

 When it comes to world hunger, it’s easy to become so overwhelmed by the “what” that we sometimes forget to ask “why.”
 Let’s look at some of the most common root causes of world hunger that we need to address if we’re to meet our goal of a hunger-free world by 2030.

 Poverty and hunger exist in a vicious cycle: Those living in poverty often face hunger as they cannot afford nutritious food for themselves and their families.
 On the flip-side, hunger fuels poverty as it’s difficult for people to earn more money when they’re undernourished.
 In response, families may sell off their livestock or tools, or buy only staple foods like wheat rather than fresh fruit and vegetables.
-All of these measures buy short-term relief but perpetuate a longer-term cycle of hunger and poverty.
-This cycle often passes on from parents to their children, making it hard to break the pattern.
+All of these measures buy short-term relief but perpetuate a longer-term cycle between nutrition and extreme poverty.
+This cycle often passes from parents to their children, making it hard to break the pattern.
 Poverty frequently goes hand-in-hand with many of the other causes of hunger on this list — read on for more.